lrkwz/mailup-rest-api-samples-java/README.md

 Requirements
 ------------------------

-* Java Netbeans EE edition
+* Any Java IDE of your choice (eclipse, intellj, vs-code, ...)
 * A valid MailUp account ( trial accounts allowed )
 * Your own API application keys